 Angel tries to make sense of them.
 Finally realizes what Spike has written: B+A and B+R and B+S.

 Then Spike rubs his hand through the symbols, leaving Buffy with none of them.
 He looks over at Wesley.
 "Does he see her?
 Or just Fred?"

 "What do you see?"

 Spike nods.
 "Me too.
 I think he sees something else."
-Spike gets up, walks to the mouth of the cave and pulls out a cigarette.
+He gets up and walks to the mouth of the cave and pulls out a cigarette.

 Almost against his will, Angel joins him.

 "No." Angel stares out at the stars.
 The moon is high and bright, lighting up the trees below.

 "Something out there?"
 Riley's voice would have startled Angel if he hadn't heard him coming.